-The UMA Librarian facilitates as a gateway to the virtual library and connects students to high quality resources available in the Library Information Resources Network (LIRN).
-LIRN provides a core collection to thousands of peer-reviewed, full - text articles on a variety of subjects that are accessible at any time, from any location.
+The UMA Librarian facilitates as a gateway to the virtual library and connects students to high quality resources available in UMA's Virtual Library.
+The UMA Virtual Library's core collection includes thousands of peer-reviewed, full-text articles on a variety of subjects that are accessible at any time, from any location.

-As a shared service for all campuses, UMA maintains a full-time librarian who provides students, faculty, and staff with research assistance and instructions for navigating the library's digital collection.
-Hours are posted on UltimateMedical.edu/online-learning/library-resources.
-To access LIRN, visit LIRN.net/accounts/login and use the corresponding Patron ID Number: 39797 (Online), 91151 (Clearwater), 78478 (Tampa).
+As a shared service for all campuses, UMA maintains a full-time Librarian who provides students, faculty, and staff with research assistance and instructions for navigating the virtual library's digital collection and manages the circulation of physical library resources at each ground campus.
+Hours are posted on ultimatemedical.edu/online-learning/library-resources.
+For questions, please contact the UMA Librarian at 877-295-5078 or askthelibrarian@ultimatemedical.edu.